Teaching Our Children About Honesty Through the Prophetic Model | SoundVision.com

 Teaching Our Children About Honesty Through the Prophetic Model

-One of the first lessons children learn about the Prophet Muhammad, peace and blessings be upon him, is that he was nicknamed “Al-Amin,” the truthful and trustworthy one, even from a young age.
+One of the first lessons children learn about the Prophet Muhammad, may Allah send peace and blessings upon him, is that he was nicknamed “al-Amin,” the truthful and trustworthy one, even from a young age.
 This early recognition of his honesty is profound when we consider that he would later be commissioned as a prophet.
 The exceptional integrity he displayed throughout his youth and adulthood served as a living testament to the truth of his message.
 It is no coincidence, then, that the man chosen to convey Allah’s final revelation was known for his unwavering truthfulness in all aspects of his life.
-Yet, as parents and educators, we sometimes end the lesson by merely telling our children that the Prophet was honest without exploring how he practiced honesty in his speech, actions, and relationships.
+Yet, as parents and educators, we sometimes end the lesson by merely telling our children that the Prophet, may Allah send peace and blessings upon him, was honest without exploring how he practiced honesty in his speech, actions, and relationships.
 Since our duty as believers is to follow his example, it is incumbent upon us to study the practical ways he modeled integrity, and to teach our children how to apply those same lessons in their daily lives.

-The Prophet Muhammad, peace and blessings be upon him, said that Paradise was guaranteed for the one who guarded his tongue and protected himself from immorality (Sahih Bukhari 6474).
+The Prophet Muhammad, may Allah send peace and blessings upon him, said that Paradise was guaranteed for the one who guarded his tongue and protected himself from immorality (Sahih Bukhari 6474).
 Guarding the tongue means refraining from lying, cursing, gossiping, using obscenities, and other sinful speech.
-But the Prophet, peace and blessings be upon him, did not simply instruct others to behave well; he embodied the very manners he taught.
+But the Prophet, may Allah send peace and blessings upon him, did not simply instruct others to behave well; he embodied the very manners he taught.

 1. He likened honesty to righteousness

-Mu’awiyah ibn Abi Sufyan reported: The Messenger of Allah, peace and blessings be upon him, said:
+Muawiyah ibn Abi Sufyan reported that the Messenger of Allah, peace and blessings be upon him, said:

 2. He allowed lying only for good reasons

-Umm Kulthum bint Uqbah, one of the female companions, narrated:
+Umm Kulthum bint Uqbah, one of the female companions, narrated about Prophet Muhammad, may Allah send peace and blessings about him:

-"I never heard him (she meant the Prophet Muhammad, peace and blessings be upon him) permitting lying in anything except in three (things): war, conciliating between people, and the conversation of man with his wife and the conversation of a woman with her husband" (Riyad as-Salihin 249).
+"I never heard him permitting lying in anything except in three (things): war, conciliating between people, and the conversation of man with his wife and the conversation of a woman with her husband" (Riyad as-Salihin 249).

 As for the permission of lying in war, it refers to strategic planning; in reconciling between people, it means helping mend relationships by saying something that fosters peace; and in the conversation between husband and wife, it may mean expressing something kind or reassuring to preserve harmony and affection.

-This narration clarifies that the Prophet, peace and blessings be upon him, placed immense value on honesty but recognized specific, limited circumstances where concealing or altering the truth could prevent harm or promote love and peace.
+This narration clarifies that the Prophet, may Allah send peace and blessings upon him, placed immense value on honesty but recognized specific, limited circumstances where concealing or altering the truth could prevent harm or promote love and peace.

 Parents can use this hadith to help children understand that Islam promotes wisdom, compassion, and intention behind speech.
 For example, children might sometimes witness situations where someone avoids the full truth to protect another’s feelings or prevent conflict.
 Teaching them about niyyah, or intention, can help them discern between deceit meant to harm and discretion used to heal.